 Seller: EPMI.

 Buyer: BPE.
-EPMI understands that BPE is purchasing all products and services under this Transaction Confirmation for resale to customers of Green Mountain Energy Company (“Green Mountain”).
+EPMI understands that BPE is purchasing all products and services under this Transaction Confirmation for resale to Green Mountain Energy Company (“Green Mountain”).

 Transaction: EPMI shall sell, and BPE shall purchase:

-Firm All-Requirements Electric Energy Service (required for BPE’s sales to Green Mountain), subject to the terms set forth herein (the "Transaction").
-For purposes hereof, "All-Requirements Electric Energy Service" shall mean firm full-requirements, load following service as necessary to serve the entire hourly Energy Reliability Council of Texas ("ERCOT") Type UB (firm) electric energy requirements of the Retail Customers (as defined below) at the Delivery Point, including all ancillary services (all responsive reserves, non-spinning reserves, regulation up and down reserves; but excluding the "Pass-Throughs" set forth below) (collectively, “Ancillary Services”); and
+Firm All-Requirements Electric Energy (required for BPE’s sales to Green Mountain), subject to the terms set forth herein (the "Transaction").
+For purposes hereof, "All-Requirements Electric Energy " shall mean firm full-requirements, load-following energy (“Energy” measured in MWh) as necessary to serve the entire hourly Energy Reliability Council of Texas ("ERCOT") Type UC (financially firm) electric Energy requirements of the Retail Customers (as defined below) at the Delivery Point, including the following ancillary services (responsive reserves, non-spinning reserves, regulation up and down reserves; but excluding the "Pass-Throughs" set forth below) (collectively, “Ancillary Services”); and

-the renewable energy credits (as defined under Section 25.173(c)(11) of the Texas Public Utility Regulatory Act (“PURA”)), or "RECs", as set forth herein.
+the renewable energy credits (as defined under Section 25.173(c)(11) of the Texas Public Utility Regulatory Act (“PURA”)) associated with such All Requirements Electric Energy pursuant to the terms hereof, or "RECs", as set forth herein.

-In performing its obligations under this Transaction, EPMI shall not schedule or deliver energy acquired by EPMI under contracts that specifically identify the energy as being generated by coal, nuclear, municipal solid waste, or fuel oil resources, or by as generated by any hydroelectric resource known to EPMI to be subject to a regulatory recommendation of removal or known to it to be subject to regulatory or judicial proceedings relating to environmental opposition.
+In performing its obligations under this Transaction, EPMI shall not schedule or deliver directly to BPE energy acquired by EPMI under contracts that specifically identify the energy as being generated by a resource whose primary generation mode is coal, nuclear, municipal solid waste, fuel oil, or hydroelectric known to EPMI’s wholesale power traders to be subject to a regulatory recommendation of removal[?] or known to it to be subject to regulatory or judicial proceedings relating to environmental opposition.
+For purposes hereof, EPMI shall be deemed to have met the above requirement whenever its self-supply or third party purchases of energy from resources other than those designated above exceeds the amount of Energy delivered to BPE hereunder during any pertinent delivery day.